junghan0611/spacemacs/doc/BEGINNERS_TUTORIAL.md

 --------

 Org mode is one of the best features of Spacemacs and enough reason to warrant its use.
-Org mode\'s official description tells that it is \"for keeping notes, maintaining todo lists, planning projects, and authoring documents with a fast and effective plain-text system\", but this gives only a small inkling of its versatility.
+Org mode's official description tells that it is "for keeping notes, maintaining todo lists, planning projects, and authoring documents with a fast and effective plain-text system", but this gives only a small inkling of its versatility.
 If you do any kind of writing at all, chances are that Org mode will make it easier and more fun.
 This tutorial was written in Org mode.

-To test some of it\'s features.
+To test some of it's features.
 Install the Org layer and open this tutorial.
 Make a copy named `test.org` with `SPC f c` somewhere outside of the `.emacs.d` directory.
 Press `SPC SPC`, write `org-mode` and press `RET` to switch to `org-mode` from the write-only documentation mode.